 Through this fusion mechanism, the model jointly leverages local semantics, structural dependencies, and pre-trained cross-domain knowledge, thereby generating recommendation representations that are both personalized and semantically generalizable.

-\textbf{Optimization Objective.} The overall optimization objective consists of three parts: the Bayesian Personalized Ranking (BPR) loss \(L_{\text{rec}}\), the pre-trained--local contrastive loss \(L_{\text{con}}\), and the local adaptation loss \(L_{\text{kd}}\) introduced by the \ac{FGSAT} model:
+\textbf{Optimization Objective.} The overall optimization objective consists of three parts: the Bayesian Personalized Ranking (BPR) loss \(L_{\text{rec}}\), the pre-trained and local contrastive loss \(L_{\text{con}}\), and the local knowledge distillation loss \(L_{\text{kd}}\) computed based on the \ac{FGSAT} model:

 where \(\alpha\) and \(\beta\) are hyperparameters that control the contributions of the contrastive and knowledge distillation losses, respectively.
 Specifically, \(\alpha\) governs the depth of semantic fusion between pre-trained and local representations, promoting meaningful interaction and integration of multi-level semantics, while \(\beta\) regulates the strength of local semantic adaptation guided by cluster-based knowledge.
 This joint optimization strategy enables the model to achieve deep fusion of pre-trained knowledge and local semantics, thereby improving both ranking accuracy and cross-domain generalization capability for personalized recommendation.
 The details of the total framework are shown in Algorithm \ref{alg:fedcrf}.